Locations:

 I have chondrosarcoma.
 How do I take care of myself?

 Living with chondrosarcoma usually starts with recovering from treatment.
 Chondrosarcoma is often treated with surgery that might involve removing a limb or section of a limb to remove your cancer.
-Once you’ve recovered from surgery, you’ll need to start a rehabilitation program to help you adjust to using a prosthetic limb or living with an internal prosthesis.
+Once you’ve recovered from surgery, you’ll need to start a rehabilitation program to help you adjust to using a prosthetic limb.

 You might need help adjusting to other changes, such as how you go about your everyday life or changes in your appearance.
-Your healthcare provider will have suggestions for physical, occupational or mental health therapies that might help you cope with theseh challenges.
+Your healthcare provider will have suggestions for physical, occupational or mental health therapies that may help you manage these challenges.

 When should I see my healthcare provider?